lovettbarron/rehype-jsoncanvas/readme.md

 # rehype-jsoncanvas

-NOTE: This project is currently in active development/prove of concept stage and isn't usable in a project.
+NOTE: This project is currently in active development/prove of concept stage and has a number of limitations.
 But feel free to fork, PR, or add issues if you have requests and I will respond quickly.

-Its up on NPM but might not work in your environment/context.
-Let me know if so

-Finally, I know it doesn't work on react-markdown atm because it doesn't support async plugins.
-I'm going to try and fix this, but suggest using the unified ecosystem directly.

 ## What does this do?